 How Do I Choose the Right Medicare Plan?

 At Medicare Solutions, we help you review the different plan options and enroll in the Medicare plan that best suits your needs.
-If you are eligible for Medicare Advantage programs, you can enroll in an HMO, PPO, private-fee-for-service (PFFS), or medical savings account (MSA) plan.
-If you are dissatisfied with your plan, you have the option to enroll in a different plan or Medicare Parts A and B during the Medicare Open Enrollment Period.
+If you are eligible for Medicare Advantage programs, you can enroll in an HMO, PPO, private fee-for-service (PFFS), or medical savings account (MSA) plan.
+If you are dissatisfied with your plan, you have the option to enroll in either a different plan or Original Medicare during the Open Enrollment Period.

-If you decide to enroll in Medicare Parts A and B, you can add a supplementary Part D prescription medication plan or supplementary Medigap insurance.
-If you already have Medicare Parts A and B, Medicare Solutions can also help you review plan options for Medicare Supplement plans that may help pay costs not paid for by your Medicare Parts A and B.
+If you decide to enroll in Parts A and B, you can add a Part D prescription medication plan as well as a Medigap plan.
+If you already have Original Medicare, Medicare Solutions can also help you review plan options for Medicare Supplement Insurance that may help pay costs not covered by Parts A and B.

-You must also determine what you need in a Medicare plan.
-Some Medicare Advantage plans can offer you additional benefits, available at an additional charge.
-Many Medicare Advantage plans can lower your health care costs, depending on the plan you select.
-Some Advantage plans, like HMOs or PPOs, limit the doctors and providers you can use to a local network: if you use providers outside of the network, you may face an extra charge.
+Next, determine what you need in a Medicare plan.
+Some Medicare Advantage (MA) plans offer additional benefits (at an additional charge).
+Many MA plans can lower your healthcare costs, depending on the plan you select.
+Some Advantage plans, such as HMOs and PPOs, limit the doctors and providers you can use to a local network; if you use providers outside of the network, you may face an extra charge.
 On other plans, you are required to get a referral from your primary care physician in order to see a specialist.